MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    If it's not clear which words to select as keywords, you can examine them more closely in either of these ways:

-   * <u>Find related meetings.</u> Click the word.
+   * <u>Find related meetings.</u> Click the phrase.
 This opens a pane on the right side of the page that lists meetings whose subject lines contained this exact phrase.
-If these meetings are relevant to the business process, you might want to designate this word as a keyword.
+If these meetings are relevant to the business process, you might want to designate this phrase as a keyword.

    * <u>Find related phrases</u>.
 Expand the phrase by selecting the ">" (greater-than) sign to its left.
 This shows meeting subject lines that included the phrase.
 For example, if you expand the phrase **developer**, you might see "developer interviews" or "developer hiring schedule."
 For each phrase, you can see the number of meetings (**Meeting count**) that contained it in its subject line, and the amount of time spent in those meetings (**Attendee meeting hours**).